Duration: Ongoing (since 2018)

 International Recognition!

 The project has enjoyed widespread international recognition for its potential!
 Following the initial success of the project in Cyprus, Social Mediation in Practice received the 2020 European Citizen Prize from the European Parliament.
 The symbolic award is given annually to projects and initiatives that facilitate cross-border cooperation or promote mutual understanding within the European Union.
+For more information, you may view the Media and Gallery sections.

 In January 2022, the project was selected as one of five Global Solutions across the world to support the achievement of the United Nations Sustainable Development Goals (SDGs).
-The project was presented across the globe at the 2022 Global Solutions Forum in Dubai, organised by the the Sustainable Development Solutions Network (SDSN), following a competition organised during the SDSN Initiatives Lab, co-organised with the German Agency for International Cooperation (GIZ).
+The project was presented across the globe at the 2022 Global Solutions Forum in Dubai, organised by the Sustainable Development Solutions Network (SDSN), following a competition organised during the SDSN Initiatives Lab, co-organised with the German Agency for International Cooperation (GIZ).
 GIZ has been supporting ICLAIM’s ongoing efforts to expand the project globally, in collaboration with organisations from across the world.

 Supporters/Partners: